Learn2Reg 2024: New Benchmark Datasets Driving Progress on New Challenges: Results and Discussions

 The results demonstrate strong performance across both learning-based and classical approaches, with honkamj achieving the highest overall rank (0.814), followed by next-gen-nn (0.781) and MadeForLife (0.737) completing the top three.
 Notably, the top-performing methods achieved remarkably similar performance across all metrics, with the leading submissions showing narrow ranges in Target Registration Error (honkamj: 3.09, MadeForLife: 3.07, next-gen-nn: 3.12), Dice scores (0.773-0.785), and Hausdorff distances (3.04-3.29).
 This tight clustering of results suggests that multiple architectural strategies can achieve comparable accuracy for unsupervised brain MRI registration when properly optimized.
 The LUMIR challenge highlighted the significant impact of dataset scale on method performance.
 With over 4,000 brain MRI scans available for training, a clear trend emerged favoring deep learning approaches over classical optimization-based methods.
 Non-deep learning methods including VROC (rank: 0.351), ANTsSyN (rank: 0.265), and deedsBCV (rank: 0.423) consistently ranked in the lower half of submissions, contrasting with other Learn2Reg 2024 tasks where classical methods remained competitive with learning-based approaches.
 Foundation model approaches showed mixed results.
 While uniGradICONiso (rank: 0.668) with instance optimization performed reasonably well, the base uniGradICON model (rank: 0.402) ranked lower, emphasizing the importance of task-specific adaptation strategies.
 LoRA-FT's parameter-efficient adaptation approach (rank: 0.384) demonstrated the potential for foundation model fine-tuning, though further optimization may be needed to compete with top-performing specialized architectures.
 The challenge successfully demonstrated the viability of unsupervised approaches for large-scale brain MRI registration, with all methods substantially outperforming the unregistered baseline (initial TRE: 4.38, DSC: 0.555).
-The removal of label supervision during training encouraged the development of more generalizable models while maintaining competitive registration accuracy, as evidenced by the consistently strong Dice scores ($>0.73$) among the top ten methods. \cite{chen2025LUMIRchallengepathwayfoundational} provides deeper insights into foundational model performance, zero-shot generalization capabilities, and out-of-domain evaluation, further exploring the pathway toward robust foundational registration models for brain MRI.
+The removal of label supervision during training encouraged the development of more generalizable models while maintaining competitive registration accuracy, as evidenced by the consistently strong Dice scores ($>0.73$) among the top ten methods.